sybrew/the-seo-framework/readme.txt

 TODO call "php level caching" memoization--it's a cooler word.
 TODO index.php stuff

-TODO do something nicer with interpret_status_to_symbol()
+TODO do something nicer with interpret_status_to_symbol() ("We're not completely satisfied on this integration, but we'll revisit that later; building this update took long enough already.")

 TODO did we fix this, or was it regression: The social description fields now hold their true generated description as an example when no custom meta description is met.

 TODO set AJAX failure listeners?

+TODO revise plugin setup guide:
+1. Canonical scheme selection is no longer required as our detection is rigid (edge case: unless someone defines `WP_HOME` with scheme irrelevance and without forced http->https redirection).
+1. The Schema logo is no longer required to be square,
+1. "search engine result pages" (lowercase) -> abbr SERP.
+1. might -> may, it reads easier.
+1. On your preference -> per your preference?
+1. be displayed -> is displayed? (rewrite sentence)
+1. add images?
+I mean, it's well written, sure.
+We need to weigh whether we want to push content down in favor of these.
+1. The h4 headers aren't well discernable.
+We use these in the sidebar, too.
+So, careful about adjustments.
+See https://tsf.fyi/docs/improve/, where it's more clear.
+1. five to ten -> is now lower?
+1. what you can adjust (and what impact it has).
+1. make use of -> make the most of?
+1. if -> when?

 **Detailed log:**

 **For everyone:**

 * **Upgrading:**
-	* Upgrading happens automatically after you update the plugin, on any page but the SEO settings page.
+	* Upgrading happens automatically after you update the plugin, on any page but the SEO settings page, nor during a AJAX requests.
 		* If you find yourself on the settings page during an upgrade, you'll be booted to the first available admin page.
 			* If you are unable to access the settings page after updating, you may encounter a caching plugin error.
 Flush your site's cache and it should finalize.
 		* The initiator is independent from WordPress' "updating" action callback to support updating via FTP.